dobots/aim/deployment_spec.md

 ### Enable

 In case you do not want to have your module running in the [Dodedodo](http://www.dodedodo.com) ecosystem, it can be enabled or disabled upfront using this flag.

+### Git

+The git repository where your module can be found.
+This is where this specification should exist.

 ### Android